George Campbell, 8th Duke of Argyll: Background

 Argyll was born at Ardencaple Castle, Dunbartonshire, the second but only surviving son of John Campbell, 7th Duke of Argyll, and his second wife Joan Glassel, the only daughter of John Glassel.
-Argyll succeeded his father as duke in 1847.
+Argyll succeeded his father as Duke of Argyll (Peerage of Scotland) in 1847.
 With his death he became also hereditary Master of the Household of Scotland and Sheriff of Argyllshire.

+He owned 175,000 acres in Argyll and Dumbarton.